 Sunset Mona Lisa Restaurant

 If there’s a special occasion on the cards and you need the perfect back drop for it, then look no further than Sunset Mona Lisa.
 This restaurant is said to have the best sunset view in town and when you’ve experienced it once, you’ll see just how magical it is!
 There is even a sunset ceremony with a horn blowing as the sun goes down.
-Be sure to book a table a couple of weeks in advance – this is one of the hardest places to score a seat!
+Be sure to book a table a couple of weeks in advance – this is one of the popular restaurants in the area!

 Day Trip: Todos Santos